Uncovering Social Network Activity Using Joint User and Topic Interaction: Acknowledgment

 \section{Acknowledgment}

 \fi

-G.A. was funded by CDSN scholarship from ENS Paris-Saclay.
-A.K. was supported by the Industrial Data Analytics and Machine Learning Chair hosted at ENS Paris-Saclay.
-J.R.-F. was funded by CPJ ModSHS at ENS Paris-Saclay.
+We are grateful to the anonymous reviewers for their insightful comments, which helped us improve the manuscript.
+G. Abel was funded by CDSN scholarship from ENS Paris-Saclay.
+A. Kalogeratos was supported by the Industrial Data Analytics and Machine Learning Chair hosted at ENS Paris-Saclay.
+J. Randon-Furling was funded by CPJ ModSHS at ENS Paris-Saclay.